dovi-k/toodle/README.md

 ### **User Goals**

 * The website has to work well on all kind of devices like mobile phones, tables and desktops.
-* I want to have a clear dashboard where I can see all the different logs I have created.
+* I want to have a clear dashboard where I can see all my list categories displaid and with the tasks assigned to them
-* The log should appear with the most recent one on top to be relevant.
-* I want to have a profile for my dog where I can enter information like the name, breed etc.
+* I want to have an option to create my personalised list categories
-* I would like to have the option to add multiple dogs
+* I would like to easily add and remove to do list items from the list
-* The website has to be easy to use and easy to update information
 * Visually appealing website

 [Back to Top](#table-of-contents)